solana-labs/solana/book/src/proposals/bankless-leader.md

 ## Balance Cache

-For the duration of the block, the leader maintains a temporary balance cache for all the processed fee accounts.
+For the duration of the leaders consecutive blocks, the leader maintains a temporary balance cache for all the processed fee accounts.
 The cache is a map of pubkeys to lamports.

-At the start of the block the balance cache is empty.
-At the end of the block the cache is destroyed.
+At the start of the first block the balance cache is empty.
+At the end of the last block the cache is destroyed.

+The balance cache lookups must reference the same base fork for the entire duration of the cache.
+At the block boundary, the cache can be reset along with the base fork after replay stage finishes verifying the previous block.

 ## Balance Check